ryanstraits/ryanstraits.github.io/_posts/2011-07-12-on-leaving-and-lebron.md

 ---

 You know what else was heartbreaking?
 Watching your so-called "Decision" from the bar of a seafood restaurant on the outskirts of Kansas City.
 Feeling the hope of an entire region fade away on national television from 800 miles away is heartbreaking.
 I knew right then what the reaction would be.
-And I, for one, was glad I wasn't in Ohio to see it firsthand.
+And I, for one, was glad I wasn't in Ohio to see it first-hand.

 "Here we go again."